aquasecurity/trivy/docs/docs/scanner/misconfiguration/custom/schema.md

 ## Custom Checks with Custom Schemas

-You can also bring a custom policy that defines one or more custom schema.
+You can also bring a custom check that uses one or more custom schemas.

 !!! example
     ```